diawi/knowledge-base/iOS/Cant-install-an-app-on-a-device-things-to-check.md

 ### Unable to download app popup

-If an "Unable to download app" popup appears after some time, first check the internet connexion, and be sure that the device is not behind a firewall that may prevent downloading .ipa files (as this happens a lot in enterprise firewall configurations).
+If an "Unable to download app" popup appears after some time, first check the internet connection, and be sure that the device is not behind a firewall that may prevent downloading .ipa files (as this happens a lot in enterprise firewall configurations).

 Sadly, iOS won't give any detailed information on what went wrong here.
 As a user, Diawi provides information on the installation page about the most common checks.
 As a developer, a detailed list of checks can be found below.